 It produces a clear centered tone suitable for most types of performances, and the nickel-silver keys and ebonite body lend durability and function.
 Hisonic gave this clarinet a bright tone, and it’s a suitable workhorse for marching band, orchestra, or jazz band (or anywhere a beginner clarinet player wants to practice).

-- NEW UPGRADED MOUTHPIECE & DOUBLE BARREL - The Herche Superior Clarinet produces an unparalleled professional fluid tone in its class with its new...
+- NEW UPGRADED MOUTHPIECE & DOUBLE BARREL - The Herche Superior Clarinet produces an unparalleled professional tone in its class.
+We use CAD/CNC...